 Are you itching just thinking about the possibility of your child getting lice?
-Unfortunately with summer camp wrapping up, it's quite a huge possibility for many kids -- families -- to face.
+Unfortunately with summer camp wrapping up and school getting started, it's quite a huge possibility for many kids -- families -- to face.

 But some experts say that preventing lice is actually easier than dealing with an outbreak, meaning it's not inevitable as long as you and your kids follow some very important steps.